 If you’re new to non-homogenized milk, you may wonder why this is even an issue.
-Take a close look at the gallon of raw milk above.
+Take a close look at any gallon of fresh raw milk that’s been sitting for a few hours in the fridge undisturbed.
 Notice anything?

 It’s a cream line, a little less than a third of the way down.